Canon T6s vs Nikon D2Xs

 Studio photographers will appreciate that the Nikon D2Xs (unlike the T6s) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T6s and the D2Xs have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the D2Xs have been discontinued, but can regularly be found used on ebay.
 The D2Xs was replaced by the Nikon D3X, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T6s and D2Xs can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D2Xs Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6s and the Nikon D2Xs?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.